morgudar/morgudar/README.md

 # Hallo 👋 I'm Darya
 ## Technical Writer
-### About me
+## About me
-Enthusiastic and detail-oriented Technical Writer with over 5 years of experience in creating clear and concise documents.
-Experienced in developing user manuals, administrative guides, and other technical documentation.
-Looking to leverage my knowledge and experience.
+A passionate technical writer with a knack for translating complex concepts into clear and concise documents.
+Specializing in creating comprehensive technical documentation, user guides, and tutorials that empower users to make the most of their software tools.
+In addition to technical writing, I have experience in illustration drawing and video editing, which allows me to enhance documentation with visual elements that engage and inform users

+## Quick facts
+🌍 Fluent in English, German, and Russian

-🌱 I'm currently learning Docs-as-Code approach
+🌱 Currently learning Docs-as-Code approach

-📖 Right now I'm reading 'The product is docs' by Christopher Gales and the Splunk Documentation Team
+📖 Reading 'The product is docs' by Christopher Gales and the Splunk Documentation Team

+👩🏻‍🏫 Curious about nocode app development

+### Contact details
-📫 How to reach me: write me an email at [daryamorgunova96@gmail.com]
+📫 Feel free to reach out to me via email at [daryamorgunova96@gmail.com] or connect with me on LinkedIn [https://www.linkedin.com/in/morgudar/].
+I'm always open to new opportunities and exciting projects.